-If you want to be truly anonymous, you could incorporate as a business to use a business name as the publisher, use a free ISBN from print companies that offer one, or use the platform-assigned number (ASIN etc) for digital work.
+If you want to be truly anonymous, you could incorporate as a business to use a business name as the publisher, use a PO Box for ISBN sign up, use a free ISBN from print companies that offer one, or use the platform-assigned number (ASIN etc) for digital work.

 WHERE TO PUBLISH